test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/tutorial-03.robot.rst

    Set Test Variable    ${subkey}    subkey_11
    Set Test Variable    ${subsubkey}    subsubkey_111

-**Summarized:**
+**Summary**

-The following ways of accessing a dictionary value are possible:
+The following ways of accessing a dictionary value are possible in robot code:

 .. code::